Patchier/No-Not-Vegas/README.md

 Weapon Requirements System - Makes weapon Strength and Skill requirements matter, allowing you to use any weapon but assigning significant dynamic penalties for those you aren't proficient with.
 Don't expect to be a badass without those requirements!

+Stash Organizer - In any interior cell, or player-owned exterior cell, press the VATS key on any contained to start what is probably the best sorting mod known to man.
+I actually recommend reading it yourself so you can see what all it does.
+Check it out [here](https://eddoursul.win/mods/stash-organizer/).

 I have also set JIP to separate headgear DR/DT from body armor DR/DT, and to allow NPCs (including enemies) to get sneak attack criticals.
 Aim for the head, and keep yours covered!

 ## SPECIFICATIONS